Only 19% of companies say they’re able to reliably deliver successful projects “most of the time.”

 Structure client management effectively to keep clients in the loop and deliver projects on time.

-Create a system where you can manage client priorities, respond to changes, and organize tasks.
+Create a client management system where you can manage priorities, respond to changes, and organize tasks.

 This is especially important if you’re managing several clients at once and have multiple team members and contact points.